caloni/journal/journal.md

 "Keeping the focus on the same thing even if you need to wait for action."

-# We are all thought
+# We are all thought (Buddha, The Dhammapada)
-2025-02-01 quotes philosophy
+2025-02-01 quotes

-All that we are is the result of all that we have thought.
+"All that we are is the result of all that we have thought.
 It is founded on thought.
-It is based on thought.
-Buddha, The Dhammapada.
+It is based on thought."

 # Prometheus Rising
-2025-02-01 books reading quotes
+2025-02-01 books

 "Whatever the Thinker thinks, the Prover proves."